StatCan/cae-eac/docs/en/AzurePortal.md

 <!-- *New:* Please access Azure ML form your CAE [Virtual Machine](VirtualMarchine.md). -->

 ## Accessing Azure Machine Learning- Internal Users
-It is recommanded for internal user to access the cloud service through their AVD (Azure Virtual Desktop)
+It is recommanded for internal user to access the cloud service through their [Azure Virtual Desktop](AVD.md)
 ### Dashboard

 See the [Dashboard section](Dashboards.md) of this documentation from more information.